- How do I contact customer service?

 - What is the difference between an ISO17025 calibration and a commercial calibration?

-- Our accreditation covers specific areas of metrology that the American Association for Laboratory Accreditation has assessed.
+- Our accreditation covers specific areas of metrology that our accreditation body, NVLAP has assessed.
 These accredited calibrations come with an accredited certificate of calibration and measurement uncertainties not available for commercial calibrations.
 The accredited calibrations reflect the technical competency and higher-level quality systems required to achieve accreditation.

 - Are you traceable to the National Institute of Standards and Technology (NIST)?